 What are the benefits of having a privacy policy for customers?

-- It may reduce the risk of your company being sued for infringing a customer’s right to privacy.
+- It may reduce the risk of your company being sued for infringing on a customer’s right to privacy.

 - The policy should also ensure that you comply with the law and therefore avoid sanctions for non-compliance.